orsinium/art.orsinium.dev/content/posts/poetry/lost.md

 This battle is a lost cause

 You're nothing but a ghost
-Yeah, sure, I lost
+I know that I lost
 The reality grip
-I might've seen you in sleep
+I might've seen you in my sleep

 Never again
 Getting the strain